 For seniors adjusting to living in senior communities, and nursing homes, it’s very important to be proactive about staying healthy.
 Taking care of your health is crucial to living a happy, comfortable life.
 One item that is very helpful for seniors who struggle with health problems is compression socks.
 Compression stockings are affordable and easy to find, and they can have huge benefits for seniors.
 Here’s why seniors should consider adding compression socks to their wardrobe.

 Reduced Risk of Blood Clots

-The biggest advantage of compression socks is that they help improve your circulation and reduce your risk of blot clots overall.
+The biggest advantage of compression socks for seniors is that they help improve your circulation and reduce your risk of blot clots overall.
 As you age, your risk of blood clots gets higher, particularly if you are genetically predisposed to them.
-Compression socks work by putting gentle pressure on the feet and calves, pushing the blood around faster in your body, therefore reducing the likelihood of experiencing a blood clot.
+Compression socks work well as diabetic socks by putting gentle pressure on the feet and calves, pushing the blood around faster in your body, therefore reducing the likelihood of experiencing a blood clot.
 Blood clots can be life-threatening in some circumstances, so it’s very important to be aware of them and do what you can to mitigate the risks.